MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/About/about_PSReadLine.md

 ### RevertLine

-Reverts all of the input to the current input.
+Reverts all input to the current input.

 - Cmd: `<Escape>`
 - Emacs: `<Alt+r>`, `<Escape,r>`